6 questions to ask your doctor about rheumatoid arthritis

 Suspecting you have RA or being diagnosed with it brings up a lot of stressful feelings and emotions, not to mention—a lot of questions.
 You want to know what RA is and what it means for you.
 What does a future with RA look like?
 And what can you do to get better?

 Learning everything you can about rheumatoid arthritis is your first step.
-At your next visit, ask your doctor or a nurse these 6 key questions:
+At your next visit, ask your healthcare provider (HCP) these six key questions:

 1. Do I have rheumatoid arthritis?